 Problem 2: The vehicle seat is too big and too deep

-The vehicle seat is too deep for most kids to be able to sit comfortably without slouching – since their thigh bones (femurs) are too short.
+The vehicle seat is too deep for most kids to be able to sit comfortably without slouching, since their thigh bones (femurs) are too short.
 Slouching worsens the already poor belt fit by placing the lap belt further up on the abdomen and moving the shoulder belt even further off the chest and onto the neck.
-By creating a big gap between the child’s back and the back of the vehicle seat, slouching introduces a large amount of slack in the safety belt, which can allow a child’s head and body to move dangerously far forward in a crash.
+By creating a big gap between the child’s back and the back of the vehicle seat, slouching introduces a large amount of slack in the seat belt, which can allow a child’s head and body to move dangerously far forward in a crash.

 Problem 3: The child’s body is too small and underdeveloped

 A child’s pelvis (hip bones) is relatively small and cartilaginous and lacks the prominent anterior superior iliac spines of an adult’s.
 What does this mean?
 Try to feel your hip bone.
 What you’re touching is the anterior superior iliac spine–the part that sticks out the farthest.
 If you try to feel a child’s hip bones, it’s much more difficult (even on skinny kids) because the iliac spine isn’t fully formed until about age 8-10.

 An adult’s iliac spine keeps the seat belt on his hips and prevents the lap belt from going into the abdomen.
 Unfortunately, a child’s small pelvis, lacking the fully developed iliac spine, is often unable to prevent the lap belt from riding up into the abdomen.
 The lap belt may start out in the proper position but moves up into the abdomen during the crash, leading to a pattern of injuries to the abdominal organs and lower spinal cord known as “seat belt syndrome.
 These injuries are severe and life-changing.